F O U N D E R

 Transitioning to the Cannabis Industry in 2016, Char now operates a successful boutique cannabis consulting firm, Cannabis Business Growth and is partnered with Medical Marijuana Business Lawyers.
 With 3 years under her belt, she has assisted more than 140 clients in compliance, licensing, and business strategy.

-Char boasts winning licenses for clients in the cities of Commerce (non-storefront delivery), Long Beach (micro-business), Montebello (non-storefront delivery, micro-business), Sacramento (micro-business), Nevada City (non-volatile manufacturing), Seaside (storefront retailer), San Bernardino (micro-business), Vista (retailer), and Moreno Valley (storefront retailer).
+In the California market, she boasts winning licenses for clients in the municipalities of Chula Vista (non-storefront delivery and retail), Riverside County (2 retail), Commerce (non-storefront delivery), Long Beach (micro-business), Montebello (non-storefront delivery, micro-business), Sacramento (micro-business), Nevada City (non-volatile manufacturing), Seaside (storefront retailer), San Bernardino (micro-business), Vista (retailer), Riverside County (storefront retail), and Moreno Valley (storefront retailer).
+Additionally, Char is an expert in the California Regulatory Framework and is working on more than a dozen state applications.

-A native to the State of Michigan, she has also partnered with clients to obtain licensing for clients in the cities of Muskegon Heights (cultivation & processing), Niles (retail), Harvest Park (cultivation), and Lansing (secure transport).
-Here she has also spoken to local city councils on a number of occasions about legalizing cannabis in their city.
-Recreational marijuana went into effect in Michigan on December 6, 2018.
+A native to the State of Michigan, she has also partnered with clients to obtain licensing for clients in the cities of Muskegon Heights (cultivation & processing), Niles (retail), Harvest Park (cultivation), Hartford (retail) and Lansing (secure transport).
+In Michigan, working as a patient advocate, she has also spoken to local city councils on a number of occasions about legalizing cannabis in their city to help dispel the myths associated with cannabis.
+Concerned for social justice, Char offers reduced consulting rates for Social Equity applicants.